mdn/content/files/en-us/web/api/speechsynthesisutterance/speechsynthesisutterance/index.md

 ### Parameters

 - `text`
-  - : A {{domxref("DOMString")}} containing the text that will be synthesized when the utterance is spoken..
+  - : A {{domxref("DOMString")}} containing the text that will be synthesized when the utterance is spoken.

 ## Examples